 Samples were taken from the barrel and head base metal and subjected to metallographic inspection using an optical microscope.
 The microstructure of the tank base metal is depicted in Figure 3.

 The microstructure of the barrel base metal was found to consist of austenite with a small amount of annealed twins, and had a grain size of grade 6.
 Meanwhile, the microstructure of the head base metal was composed of austenite with a significant amount of deformation twins and slip bands, and had a grain size of 3.5.

 1.4 Hardness test

-The hardness of weld, cylinder side heat affected zone and head side heat affected zone is 171 HV, 188 HV and 165 HV respectively, and the average thickness of cylinder side and head side is 3.71 and 4.24mm respectively.
+The hardness of the weld, cylinder side heat affected zone, and head side heat affected zone was 171 HV, 188 HV, and 165 HV, respectively.
+The average thickness of the cylinder side and head side was 3.71 mm and 4.24 mm, respectively.

 1.5 Analysis of crack morphology

 On the inner wall of the tank, cracks on the surface of Class A and Class B shall be sampled for analysis.
 The sample location is depicted in Figure 4.

 After the sample is flattened, polished, and etched using an arc surface method, it is examined using an optical microscope.
 The microscopic morphology is illustrated in Figure 5.